AnimosWorkshop/Sor-Vault/Races/Temuthen Races/Dragon.md

 - - -
 ## Draconic Archetypes

 _Each 'dragonflight', or draconic subrace, have a general biological similarity determined by a metallic or chromatic archetype.
-Each archetype has five dragonflights in it, though their biological similarity doesn't imply any social similarity at all._
+Each archetype has five dragonflights in it, though their biological similarity doesn't imply a social similarity at all._

 ### Chromatic